mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a subscription.md

-Creates a subscription/investemnt for a specific deal/fund if one doesn't already exist.Supply the `key:value` pair that is necessary for describing a subscription/investemnt.
+Creates a subscription/investment for a specific deal/fund if one doesn't already exist.
+Supply the `key:value` pair that is necessary for describing a subscription/investment.
 Data in the request body should follow the JSON data formatting.

->Subscription refers to the process of investor/subscriber signing up and committing to invest into a deal/fund before the actual closing of the purchase.
+>Subscription refers to the process of investor/subscriber signing up and committing to invest in a deal/fund before closing.

 # Parameters